What are some types of eating disorders?

 pp. 69 - 70, by Ellyn Satter, with permission of Bull Publishing Co., 1987.

-For more information on eating disorders, search through Alice!'s archives about Eating Disorders and Disordered Eating in Alice’s Nutritional and Physical Activity archives.
+For more information on eating disorders, check out Disordered Eating and Eating Disorders in the Go Ask Alice! archives.
 If you are concerned you or a friend has an eating disorder, or you have any concerns about your relationship with food, it may bee a good idea to visit a health care provider or counselor.
 Hope this information was helpful.Alice!